Skip to main content

 Who will be leading our Mongolia adventure, and what criteria do you use to select the guide?

-Our Mongolia expeditions are led by hand-picked, bilingual local guides who combine deep cultural knowledge, wilderness expertise, and a genuine passion for sharing their homeland.
+Our Mongolia expeditions are led by experienced bilingual guides who combine deep cultural knowledge, wilderness expertise, and a genuine passion for sharing the culture and hospitality.

 We select each guide through a rigorous process that includes:

-• Fluent in English (and often additional languages) with a talent for storytelling, ensuring you connect with every landscape, legend, and local tradition.
+Communication Skills: Fluent in English (and often additional languages) with the ability to vividly share history and local knowledge, ensuring you connect with every landscape, legend, and tradition.

-• Outgoing, adaptable, and resourceful: able to read the group’s energy, solve unexpected challenges, and turn every moment into an immersive adventure.
+Personality & Leadership: Outgoing, adaptable, and resourceful: able to read the group’s energy, solve unexpected challenges, and turn every moment into an authentic, engaging experience.

-• A minimum of five years guiding in Mongolia’s diverse environments, plus hands-on expertise in horsemanship, navigation, and wildlife tracking.
+Field Experience: Years of guiding in Mongolia’s diverse environments, plus hands-on expertise in horsemanship, navigation, and wildlife tracking.

 This blend of local insight, technical know-how, and genuine warmth guarantees a safe, enriching, and unforgettable journey across Mongolia.